JoLiLolpro/3DSController/README.md

 Run `3DSController.exe` on your computer.
 If you are prompted, make sure to allow it through your firewall.

-Start the application on your 3DS, normally it says connecting to..., it will automatically try to connect to the IP address you put in `3DSController.ini`.
+Start the application on your 3DS, normally it says `connecting to...`, it will automatically try to connect to the IP address you put in `3DSController.ini`.

 If it wasn't able to read the IP from `3DSController.ini`, it will notify you and quit.

-Otherwise, it should say connected, this is a good sign.
+Otherwise, it should say `connected`, this is a good sign.
 To see if it works, touch the 3ds's bottom screen and see if your mouse move.

 **Press Start and Select at the same time to return to the Homebrew Loader/Home menu.**

 ### for LINUX:

+**IMPORTANT INFORMATION:** While the Windows version emulates a mouse cursor, the Linux version emulates a touchscreen, which means that you will not see the cursor moving.
+I made this choice because it was the only way to play osu lazer in Linux (as far as I know).
+In osu you need to enable `input>touch` and `gameplay>show gameplay cursor during touch input`. **osu-wine will not work.**

 you need to open your port with `sudo ufw allow <your-port>/udp`, by default the port is `8889` so type `sudo ufw allow 8889/udp`